RobertDaleSmith/nodejs-starter/README.md

 Node.js Starter Site
 ==========

-MongoDB, dust.js, Sass, and bcrypt password protected backend implemented.
+MongoDB, dust.js, Sass, and bcrypt password protected backend.
 ==========

 1.)
 Create DB on MongoHQ.com and then fill in DB credentials at the top of server.js